Crafts That Double as Lesson Reminders

 Take regular plastic cups and have kids decorate them with lesson themes.
 They use them for water or juice at home.

-Every time they take drink they see reminder.
-Could be verse about living water.
-Could be reminder about sharing.
-Could be anything that connects to lesson.
+Every time they take a drink they see a reminder.
+Could be a verse about living water.
+Could be a reminder about sharing.
+Could be anything that connects to the lesson.

 Parents love this because it's actually useful instead of just decoration.
 And kids use cups way more often than they look at random craft projects.